Out with a Bang (album)

-Out with a Bang is the debut studio album of American country music artist David Lee Murphy.
+Out with a Bang is the debut studio album by American country music artist David Lee Murphy.
 It features the hit single "Dust on the Bottle", which reached Number One on the Billboard Hot Country Singles & Tracks in late 1995.
 The track "High Weeds and Rust" was previously recorded by Doug Stone on his 1990 self-titled debut album.
 "Just Once" is also included on the soundtrack to the 1994 movie 8 Seconds.
 The album was certified Platinum by the RIAA for sales of 1,000,000.

 Track listing

 All tracks written or co-written by David Lee Murphy.
 Co-writers are named in parentheses.